JDDoesDev/presentations/osmi.md

 ## WHY IS THIS IMPORTANT TO ME?

-I have mental illness
+- I have mental illness
 <!-- .element: class="fragment" -->

-People feel like they're walking on eggshells around me
+- When I tell people, the treat me differently
 <!-- .element: class="fragment" -->

-*I'm not defective; I have a disease*
+- *I'm not defective; I have a disease*
 <!-- .element: class="fragment" -->

 Note:
-- This may be a time to mention difficulties at past job -
+- This may be a time to mention difficulties at past job
+- Definitely focus on it not being a personality quirk, but illness

 <!--s-->